pulumi/pulumi-hugo/themes/default/content/blog/deploy-to-multiple-regions/index.md

 ## Multi-Region Deployment In Action!

-The architecture for our multi-region setup is going to be very simple so we can focus on the essentials.
+The architecture for our multi-region setup is going to be relatively straightforward so we can focus on the essentials.
 We will provision a single RDS primary database in one region (us-east-1) and backup to a read replica in an entirely different region -- in fact, on an entirely different continent (eu-west-2)!
+This is relatively straightforward because many scenarios demand that we deploy to a dynamic number of regions, perhaps across dozens or hundreds of resources.
+By keeping it to just two resources across two regions, we can see the fundamentals in action which can scale easily to more sophisticated use cases.

 This is [described in AWS's docs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.XRgn) and is depicted in this diagram: